 Hawai‘i faces a tremendous shortage of affordable housing units—for every 100 families in need of affordable housing, only 29 affordable housing units are available.
 This affordable housing shortage makes it increasingly difficult for families with limited resources to find a safe place to live, put food on the table, and make basic ends meet.

 Our criminal justice system is broken and unsustainable, both for our government and society.
 Our prison population is rising—30 years ago in Hawaiʻi, our prison population was under 1,000.
-Last year, it was over 5,500, including 1,300 sent to Arizona because of prison overcrowding.
+Today, it is over 5,500, with hundreds sent to Arizona because of prison overcrowding.

 Education is necessary for young people to thrive in our global community.
 In Hawai’i, many families face unique challenges in gaining access to a high-quality, affordable education.
 Tulsi has fought to protect funding for education programs, accountability standards, and for disadvantaged and underserved children.

 For information about Open Enrollment, please click here.

 Equal treatment and opportunity are fundamental rights for all Americans.
 For decades, Hawaiʻi leaders like Senator Daniel Inouye, Senator Daniel Akaka, and Congresswoman Patsy Mink broke down barriers, challenged the status quo, and fought to ensure a better future for the next generation.

 Our military service members and veterans deserve the highest respect and honor.
 Taking care of our brothers and sisters in uniform who have selflessly served our country must be a priority for Congress and for our country.
 As a soldier and veteran, Tulsi takes seriously the responsibility of giving voice to the concerns of our post-9/11 veterans, and veterans from conflicts past.

 Our nation has been responsible for some of the most important technology innovations in the last century.
 We must continue to encourage and support the innovation that is at the core of this part of our economy.